Equinor ASA – Annual report – 31 December 2024

 Cost of CO₂ quotas

 Purchased CO₂ quotas under the EU Emissions Trading System (EU ETS) are reflected at cost in Operating expenses as incurred in line with emissions.
-Accruals for CO₂ quotas required to cover emissions to date are valued at market price and reflected as a current liability within Trade, other payables and provisions.
+Accruals for CO₂ quotas required to cover emissions to date are valued at market price and reflected as current liabilities within Trade and other payables.
 Quotas owned, but exceeding the emissions incurred to date, are carried in the balance sheet at cost price, classified as Other current receivables, as long as such purchased quotas are acquired in order to cover own emissions and may be kept to cover subsequent years’ emissions.

 Obligations resulting from current year emissions and the corresponding amounts for quotas that have been bought, paid, and expensed, but which have not yet been surrendered to the relevant authorities, are reflected net in the balance sheet.

-All numbers in the table are presented gross (100%) for Equinor operated licenses and include both EU ETS and UK ETS quotas.
+All numbers in the table are presented gross (100%) for Equinor operated licenses and include both EU ETS and UK ETS quotas, as received or settled during the calendar year.

 Equinor’s investments in renewables are included as Additions to PP&E, intangibles and equity accounted investments in the REN-segment in note 5 Segments.
 See table below for details.
-Over the course of 2023, the acquisition of BeGreen, a commercial-scale offshore wind lease in California, Rio Energy in Brazil and investments related to projects in the US and the UK contributed to the significant increase in the book value compared to the prior year.
+Over the course of 2024, the additional investments in the South Brooklyn Marine Terminal (SBMT) and Empire Wind projects in the US and investments related to projects in the UK and Europe contributed to the significant increase in the book value compared to the prior year.
 See note 6 Acquisitions and disposals for more details.

 Investments in electrification of oil and gas assets

-During 2023, Equinor invested around USD 200 million in electrification (around USD 250 million in 2022).
-Equinor’s abatement projects primarily include full and partly electrification of offshore assets in Norway at key fields and plants, including the Troll, Oseberg, Sleipner, Njord and the Hammerfest LNG plant, mainly by power from shore.
-Emissions abatement milestones in 2023 included the start-up of the Hywind Tampen offshore wind supplying carbon-free power to the Gullfaks A field and the electrification of the Gina Krog field with power from shore.
+During 2024, Equinor invested around USD 180 million in electrification (around USD 200 million in 2023).
+Equinor’s abatement projects primarily include full and partial electrification of offshore assets in Norway at key fields and plants, including the Troll, Oseberg, Njord and the Hammerfest LNG plant, mainly by power from shore.
+Emissions abatement milestones in 2024 included partial electrification of the Troll B and Troll C fields.
+Further, Sleipner field centre, along with the Gudrun platform and other associated fields, were connected to power from shore.

 Research and development activities (R&D)